bolt-observer/agent/README.md

    --version, -v               print the version
 ```

-It tries the best to have sane defaults so you can just start it up on your node without further hassle.
+It works with LND and CoreLightning and tries the best to have sane defaults so you can just start it up on your node without further hassle.

-If you have a custom lnd dir (`/storage` in the example) you might need:
+If you have a custom LND directory (`/storage` in the example) you might need:
 ```
-balance-agent --lnddir /storage/lnd/ --tlscertpath /storage/lnd/data/secrets/lnd.cert
+bolt-agent --lnddir /storage/lnd/ --tlscertpath /storage/lnd/data/secrets/lnd.cert
 ```
 but that should be it.